becarpenter/book6/3. Coexistence with Legacy IPv4/Translation.md

 - The final two items have nothing to do with IPv6/IPv4 co-existence but are included here for completeness:

     - NPTv6 (IPv6-to-IPv6 Network Prefix Translation) is an *experimental* technique \[[RFC6296](https://www.rfc-editor.org/info/rfc6296)] whose applicability is debated.
-In principle it would, for example, allow a site using ULA addresses \[[2.
-Addresses](../2.%20IPv6%20Basic%20Technology/Addresses.md)] to communicate with global IPv6 addresses, but with some of the disadvantages of classical IPv4 NAT.

     - NAT66 is not defined by the IETF and, given the vast supply of IPv6 addresses, is not generally considered useful enough to overcome its disadvantages, which it shares with classical IPv4 NAT \[[RFC5902](https://www.rfc-editor.org/info/rfc5902)].

 ### Further details

 Point 2 listed above evidently needs stateful NAT64 \[[RFC 6146](https://www.rfc-editor.org/info/rfc6146)].
 Additionally, the client must be triggered to start such a cross-protocol connection.
 For this, the client should be convinced that the server is available on the IPv6 Internet.
 DNS64 \[[RFC 6147](https://www.rfc-editor.org/info/rfc6147)] is needed on the ISP side to synthesize the IPv6 address out of IPv4 (by adding a particular static prefix).
 When the client asks for ```www.example.net``` (which only has an A record in the global DNS), DNS64 will synthesize and return an AAAA record.

-Point 3 above may be implemented based on five technologies:
+Point 3 above may be implemented (in addition to points 1 and 2) by various technologies:

 - 464XLAT (Combination of Stateful and Stateless Translation) \[[RFC 6877](https://www.rfc-editor.org/info/rfc6877)]
 - DS-Lite (Dual-Stack Lite) \[[RFC 6333](https://www.rfc-editor.org/info/rfc6333)]